 So, we started at over 10,000 feet, sucking in the thin mountain air and warming up with nearly 2,000’ of decent and cold legs.
 This resulted in some gnarly downhill right out the gate which came back to bite Cody’s knees in the end.
 He’s still recovering almost two weeks later (though hiking almost everyday the rest of the week certainly didn’t help either).
-5k in, we finally got to the bottom of the decent.
+5k in, we finally got to the bottom of the descent.
 Coming from sea-level the day before, we were challenged by what appeared to be very gradual rises.
 We did some hike + jogging the majority of the uphills from here until the top of Hurricane Pass at mile 18 when we hit some relentless downhill that challenged our knees rather than lungs.
 (The guy at the bear spray shop actually mentioned that he prefers to run this route the opposite direction — taking the tram down instead of up — and in the end, I can see his point.)

 The Teton Crest Trail is extremely well-maintained and easy to follow.
 It winds its way northeast through magnificent sagebrush meadows and big open skies, with the occasional peak jutting upward and past cold mountain lakes.
 Though it was a beautiful Saturday morning, we immediately found ourselves completely alone.
 In fact, the whole day we saw maybe fifteen people — mostly backpackers.
 Considering this trail really is it out here, I was shocked and thrilled by the solitude.